New Zealand BEMU class electric multiple unit: Background

 The Tūhono BEMU battery-electric multiple unit trains were ordered in September 2025 to replace the diesel-hauled Capital Connection and the Wairarapa Connection trains for the lower North Island for services from Wellington railway station to Palmerston North and Masterton.
 Three companies had been short-listed for tenders: Alstom (France), CAF or Construcciones y Auxiliar de Ferrocarriles, Spain and Stadler Rail, Switzerland.

 They are to be designed, built in India and operated by Alstom in a 35-year contract valued at $NZ 1,065 million (€ 538 million), which will be the first design, build and operate contract for Alstom in New Zealand or Australia.
 The new trains are due to arrive in 2029 and enter service in 2030.

 The Wairarapa Line to the Masterton railway station is 91 km including 58.5 km non-electrified.
 The non-electrified section from the Upper Hutt railway station includes gradients up to the Remutaka Tunnel on both sides and the gradient in the tunnel.

 The Manawatu section of the North Island Main Trunk to the Palmerston North railway station is 135 km including 81 km non-electrified.
 The non-electrified section from the Waikanae railway station is flat.

 Design

-The trains are based on Alstom’s Adessia Stream B trains, but for the narrow Cape gauge and with front evacuation doors in the control car at each end (required in tunnels).
+The trains are based on Alstom's Adessia Stream B trains, but for the narrow Cape gauge and with front evacuation doors in the control car at each end (required in tunnels).

 The train will be 80m long with 5 cars, or shorter than a two-consist Matangi train.
 It will use Jacobs bogies with all but the bogies on the control cars at each end powered.
-A train will have two pantographs which will both be extended for fast charging at terminals, but only one extended when in motion.
+A train will have two pantographs, which will both be extended for fast charging at terminals, but only one will be extended when in motion.

 They will be similar to the Irish DART trains (IÉ 90000 Class) from Dublin to Drogheda.
-Their introduction has been delayed from 2025 to 2027 because of battery issues.
+Their introduction had been delayed to 2027 due to battery issues.